Majority of Americans think COVID-19 situation is getting worse: Gallup - NewsBreak

 Majority of Americans think COVID-19 situation is getting worse: Gallup

-( The Hill ) — A majority of Americans say they feel that the COVID-19 pandemic is getting worse according to a new Gallup poll released on Thursday.
+A majority of Americans say they feel that the COVID-19 pandemic is getting worse, according to a new Gallup poll released on Thursday.

-According to the January Gallup poll, 58% of respondents said they felt the pandemic was getting a little or a lot worse, while just 20% said they felt the pandemic was improving and 22% said they thought the situation has stayed the same.
+According to the January Gallup poll, 58 percent of respondents said they felt the pandemic was getting a little or a lot worse, while just 20 percent said they felt the pandemic was improving and 22 percent said they thought the situation has stayed the same.

 Gallup observed a corresponding change in behaviors as people's thoughts on the pandemic worsened.
 More people said they were practicing social distancing behaviors and fewer people said they were eating out at restaurants.